skyconqueror/skyconqueror.github.io/biography.md

 In 2015 Nick Grave joined again as new bass player.
 Mayhem switched to play lead and rhythm guitar.
 Since then the band has played several gigs all over germany.
+Then, in 2017 Hellduke left the band.
+But the story continues!

 ...New songs are already in progress...